Berkayozgun/campfire-frontend/README.md

 -   **Vue Router:** Declarative routing for Vue.js.
 -   **Axios:** Promise-based HTTP client for the browser and Node.js.
 -   **CSS Variables:** For efficient and dynamic theme management (Dark/Light Mode).
 -   **Mock API:** For simulating backend interactions during development.
+The full backend API for this project can be found at: [campfire_microblog-backend](https://github.com/Berkayozgun/campfire_microblog-backend)

 ## Getting Started